Following the latest government announcement, England is now back in national lockdown.

 Our remote learning plan will be delivered via a variety of methods and platforms depending on where and what the learner is studying.
 Learners studying at a JTL Centre will access remote tutoring via Google Classroom and Google Meet, as will learners being supported by JTL Functional Skills Tutors.
 Tutors will be in contact with learners over timetabling arrangements and what is expected of learners whilst undertaking remote learning.
 For those learners studying at a partner centre, such as a college, the partner centre will provide guidance on how learners can access the platform(s) they are using for remote learning.

 If learners are studying for a Functional Skills qualification with a JTL tutor, they will be able to access resources and assessment via a BKSB account and Functional Skills Tutors will give further guidance on this.
+Functional Skills testing is still available although more limited.
+Functional skills tutors will discuss options for taking tests with learners who are ready to do so.

 All JTL electrical and plumbing apprentices have access to Smart Assessor and there is a range of online resources available for learners to use during remote learning.
-If learners are unable to access these resources or need further guidance on this they are advised to contact their Training Officer.
+If learners are unable to access these resources or need further guidance on this, they are advised to contact their Training Officer.

 Expectations of Our Learners